hakyimlab/ukbrest/README.md

 The YAML file above has two sections: `samples_filters` which is a set of filters applied to all samples (in the example above we are considering Caucasian specified in data-field 22006), and `data` which defines a data specification that will be translated to a CSV file later.
-You can have as many data specifications in one file as you want.
+You can have as many data specifications in one file as you want (you choose the one you want when calling `curl`).
 The `samples_filters` will be applied on all of them.

 The `data` section has four columns: